Packing Steiner Trees: Packing Connectors

 We shall again reduce our original problem for Lemma \ref{connector_lem} to a new one on a smaller graph.
 To this end, we define the graph $G'$ to be the graph obtained from $G$ by deleting $w$ and every neighbour of $w$ contained in $V(G) \setminus T$ and then adding the edge set $D^{\circ}$.
-In terms of the formulation of our new problem, a key quantity to keep track of, for each $v\in T'$, will be
+Our definitions imply that every $v \in T'$ satisfies